How to develop a social media policy for employees in 2020 and beyond

 Don’t leave anything up for interpretation.
 Be very specific in the language you use in the document.
 Explain the goals of the policy, your brand mission, and of course, what employees should and should not do.
 This also includes definitions and directions like:

-• That the official company accounts are
+• The official company accounts are

 • Who is in charge of them